Tshogun/Low-Latency-Internship/README.md

-# 🏥 Healthcare Analytics Pipeline on GCP
+# Healthcare Analytics Pipeline on GCP

-A cloud-native, event-driven healthcare data pipeline built on Google Cloud Platform (GCP) that ingests healthcare data, processes and transforms it into Parquet format, loads it into BigQuery, performs automated deduplication, and visualizes analytics using Looker Studio.
+A cloud-native, event-driven healthcare analytics platform built on Google Cloud Platform (GCP) for ingesting, processing, transforming, deduplicating, and analyzing healthcare data at scale.

+The system combines data lake architecture, metadata-driven processing, serverless compute, automated deduplication, and BI dashboards into a single end-to-end pipeline.

 ---

+# Problem Statement

+Healthcare organizations generate large volumes of semi-structured data from multiple systems such as patient registration, lab systems, EMRs, and operational workflows.

+This data often suffers from:

+- Duplicate records
+- Inconsistent schemas
+- Poor data quality
+- Lack of centralized analytics
+- Manual processing overhead
+- Difficulty scaling ingestion pipelines

+The goal of this project was to build a scalable and maintainable cloud-native data platform capable of:

+- Ingesting healthcare datasets in near real-time
+- Automatically validating and transforming incoming data
+- Storing optimized analytical formats (Parquet)
+- Loading data into a warehouse for querying
+- Performing automated deduplication
+- Supporting metadata-driven schema evolution
+- Enabling analytics dashboards for business users
+- Allowing non-technical users to manage schema updates through a UI

+---

-# 🚀 Project Overview
+# Project Overview

-This project demonstrates a modern data engineering architecture using:
+This project implements an event-driven ETL/ELT architecture using:

-- Google Cloud Storage (Data Lake)
+- Google Cloud Storage
 - Eventarc
 - Cloud Run
 - FastAPI